ytvnr/property-based-testing/property-based-testing-slides/slides.md

 # Other properties to test

-Now, we also have to test a number divisible by 5 will end with "Buzz" and a number divisible by both 3 and 5 will be equal to "FizzBuzz"
+Now, we also have to test a number divisible by 5 will end with "Buzz" and a number divisible by both 3 and 5 will be equal to "io.ytvnr.pbt.FizzBuzz"

 ```java {all}
 @Property